 There is no currently proven way to prevent cataracts, but steps can be taken to decrease potential risk factors.
 These include wearing UV blocking lenses, stopping smoking and increasing antioxidant consumption either by eating more green leafy vegetables or taking appropriate supplements.

 If cataracts are minimal and not terribly bothersome, visual symptoms can be monitored with regular visits scheduled to monitor any progression.
 Also, anti-glare coatings can be added to existing glasses lenses and patients can decrease bright light when reading.

-If surgery is necessary, Dr. Parker will refer to an appropriate Ophthalmologic Surgeon for cataract surgery.
+If surgery is necessary, our optometrist will refer to an appropriate Ophthalmologic Surgeon for cataract surgery.
 This can usually involve either Phacoemulsification where a probe is inserted through a small incision in the cornea and the lens is suctioned out or Extracapsular surgery where a larger incision is made in the cornea and the entire lens is removed and replaced with a plastic intraocular lens (IOL).

 Learn More About Cataracts From Your Ardmore Optometrist

-Ardmore Premier Eye Care and Dr. Ryan Parker a top optometrist in Ardmore offer the highest quality cataract screening and optometric care in Ardmore, OK.
+Ardmore Premier Eye Care offer the highest quality cataract screening and optometric care in Ardmore, OK.
 Call 580-223-8585 today for a complete eye exam and cataract screening appointment.